Alexxandre13/cv-resume-alexandre-dosreis/README.md

 - width: 210mm
 - height: 297mm

-I was tired of Microsoft Word ugly layout so I made this.
+I was tired of the MS Word ugly layout so I made this.

 The CSS file has a rule to automatically adjust the format when you try to print the document as a pdf.